enthought/comtypes/docs/source/server.rst

 |comtypes| inspects the method for the name of the second parameter,
 just after the ``self`` parameter:

-  **If the second parameter is present and is named ``this`` then the low level calling convention is used.
-If the second parameter is not present, or is not named ``this``, then the high level calling convention is used.**
+- If the second parameter is present and is named ``this``, then the low level calling convention is used.

+- If the second parameter is not present, or is not named ``this``, then the high level calling convention is used.

 Low level implementation